more than a book

 This God-man, Jesus, is whom the Old Testament points forward to, and whom the New Testament points back to.
 Jesus came to give us the greatest revelation of who God is and to destroy the ideas of who He is not.
 He came to right misconceptions and to establish the character of God—a God of love—in the minds of humanity.
 This loving, living Word came because He wanted to dwell among His creation and redeem it from brokenness.

 As you read the Bible, you will come across famous names.
 Perhaps you’ve heard of Adam and Eve, a perfect couple created in the image of God who infamously ate fruit that God told them not to eat?
 Maybe you know of Noah, a man who survived a worldwide flood with just seven other people?
 You may know Abraham, Isaac, and Jacob, referenced as the forefathers of the nation of Israel and the Jewish people?
 There is also the story of Moses and the nation of Israel escaping slavery in Egypt.
 There is David, the greatest king in Israel’s history.
-There is Jesus Himself written about by four different authors in four different ways.
+There is Jesus Himself, written about by four different authors in four different ways.
 We can read, too, about how His disciples healed the sick and raised the dead, as Jesus did.
-Peter, Paul, and John are all disciples of Christ and who shaped the church of the first century.
+Peter, Paul, and John were all disciples of Christ and who shaped the church of the first century.

 The Bible is not all rainbows and butterflies, however.
 It contains brutal stories of death and murder.
 Of adultery and lust.
 Of greed and hate.
 Yet, through all this mess, the message is of redemption.
 The Word says: I can make you anew.
 I can give you a clean heart.
 I can take your heart of hate and selfishness and replace it with a heart of love.
 It doesn’t matter what you have done.
 If you surrender to Me, I will come dwell with you now on earth, and one day will bring you to dwell with Me in heaven.